l4tt/uwp-update-bypass/README.md

 Everything is possible because of cerealwithmilk that created this patched version, you can find his github [here](https://github.com/cerealwithmilk/uwp)

 ### How is this possible?
-Fluster works by spoofing the version headers, to trick roblox thinking into you are playing latest UWP version.
+Fluster works by spoofing the version headers, to trick roblox into thinking that you are playing latest UWP version.

 ### What executors to use?
 We recommend Electron, you can download it [here](https://ryos.lol)